Abdallah-Afifi/Readers_Writers/Report.md

 ## 6. Performance Analysis

-Our implementations were tested with different workload patterns to evaluate their performance:
+My implementations were tested with different workload patterns to evaluate their performance:

 ### 6.1 Read-Heavy Workloads (90% reads, 10% writes)